Arsalan-Fard/Interactive-Projected-Map/README.md

 ## TODO

-- [ ] Add AprilTag detection for each tool (check family 36h11)
+- [x] Add AprilTag detection for each tool
 - [x] 15min Isochrone
-- [ ] Shortest Path Fix for when we have Zoom or Pan -> we shouldn't allow pan or zoom when something is on the map. (save button)
+- [?]
+Shortest Path Fix for when we have Zoom or Pan -> we shouldn't allow pan or zoom when something is on the map. (save button)
 - [ ] Incomplete OSMNX layers for routes
 - [ ] Pan Zoom
-- [ ] Participation Counter
 - [x] In Setup we should have map config for each question
 - [ ] Visualization: hexagon or heatmap or clusterMap
 - [x] OpenCV delay?